K4HVH/YOLOv8-ONNXRuntime-CPP/README.md

 ## BLOG

-You can find more in-depth discussion about this project on my blog: https://k4tech.net/yolov8-onnxruntime-cpp/
+You can find more in-depth discussion about this project on my **blog**: https://k4tech.net/yolov8-onnxruntime-cpp/

 ## Overview